bclinnin/PerkyPugsChatBot/README.md

 2. **Users enter:** `!enter CharacterName-RealmName`
 3. **Bot validates character:**
    - Checks if character exists
-   - Verifies max level
+   - Verifies level 80 (max level)
-   - Confirms current raid requirements
+   - Confirms character is not a remix character (MOP Remix, Legion Remix, etc.)
-   - Prevents duplicate entries
+   - Prevents duplicate entries (by Twitch account and character)
 4. **Admin closes raffle:** `!closeraffle`
 5. **Admin selects winners:** `!getwinners`
+   - Bot validates each winner:
+     - Checks database for previous wins (by Twitch account and character)
+     - Checks if player has killed the current season's boss on Heroic
+     - Checks if player already has the AOTC mount (Royal Voidwing)
+   - Ineligible players are skipped automatically
 6. **Bot announces winners and resets for next raffle**

 ## Architecture